Getting Started

 montage.estimate_hrf(scan, events, duration = 30.0, lmbda = 1.0)

-Once each scan has been passed into your montage to have HRFs estimated, you can now average across subject estimates to generate a subject-pool wide HRF estimate for each channel.
+Step 3 (Optional) - Once each scan has been passed into your montage to have HRFs estimated, you can now average across subject estimates to generate a subject-pool wide HRF estimate for each channel.
+After generating a subject-pool wide HRF distribution for each NIRX channel, an HRF estimate will be attached to each of your hrf montage channel nodes for use in estimating neural activity.
+Save the object as a json object to use with other study analysis, share with collaborators, or share with the wider neuroimaging community.

 # Generate subject pool wide distribution